Gulf tanker attacks threaten energy security, IEA's Birol says

-KARUIZAWA, JAPAN (Reuters) - Attacks on two tankers in the Gulf of Oman threaten global energy security, Fatih Birol, the executive director of the International Energy Agency (IEA), said on Friday.
+KARUIZAWA, JAPAN, June 14 (Reuters) - Attacks on two tankers in the Gulf of Oman threaten global energy security, Fatih Birol, the executive director of the International Energy Agency (IEA), said on Friday.

 Thursday’s tanker attacks stoked concern of reduced flows of crude on one of the world’s key shipping routes, pushing up oil prices as much as 4.5%.